Baháʼí Faith in Norway: Period of pioneers

 Johanna (Christensen) Schubarth is called the "Mother Baháʼí of Norway".
 She was born in 1877 in Sandefjord.
 She moved to the United States and learned of the Baháʼí Faith from May Maxwell in 1919.
 She returned to Norway in 1927.
 Dagmar Dole was another early pioneer.
 In 1934 Martha Root returned to Oslo for a number of speaking engagements through 1935 and met up with Lidia Zamenhof whom she had known for a decade since her conversion to the religion, for some Esperanto conventions.
 A 1946 telegram of Shoghi Effendi, head of the religion after the death of ʻAbdu'l-Bahá, called for pioneers to the capitals of several countries including Norway.
 The first Local Spiritual Assembly of Oslo formed in 1948 with Schubartt.
-A 1950 European Teaching Conference in Denmark, including Dagmar Dole, coordinated pioneers - two Americans settled in the Lofoten Islands in 1953 and in 1955 a pioneer reached extreme northern Batsfjord.
+A 1950 European Teaching Conference in Denmark, including Dagmar Dole, coordinated pioneers - two Americans settled in the Lofoten Islands in 1953 and in 1955 a pioneer reached extreme northern Norway in Båtsfjord Municipality.
 Schubarth died in 1952 and is buried in Oslo.
 Svalbard is sometimes mentioned as a remote location - it's off northern Norway.
 A Baháʼí had settled there in 1958.

 Development

 The first Local Spiritual Assembly was formed in Oslo in 1948.
 As the religion spread across Scandinavia it reached the point where a regional National Spiritual Assembly for Norway, Finland, Sweden and Denmark was established in 1957.
 Meanwhile, pioneers continued to arrive from other counties—a British Baháʼí settled for a time in Spitsbergen in 1958 though later a Norwegian couple moved there in 1970.
 The second Norwegian Local Spiritual Assembly formed in Bergen in 1955, and a third in Stavanger in 1960.

-In 1962-3 Norway added two Local Spiritual Assemblies in Bergen, and Hetland, with smaller groups between one and nine adults in Bærum and Fana and isolated Baháʼís in Ås, Harstad, Kristiansund, Laksevåg, Narvik, Sandefjord, Sandnes, and Stokmarknes.
+In 1962-3 Norway added two Local Spiritual Assemblies in Bergen, and Hetland, with smaller groups between one and nine adults in Bærum and Faana and isolated Baháʼís in Ås, Harstad, Kristiansund, Laksevåg, Narvik, Sandefjord, Sandnes, and Stokmarknes.

 In 1962 Norway, also, elected its own National Spiritual Assembly.
 The Sami people had a Local Spiritual Assembly in Trondheim in 1969 with the conversion of the first of their people to the Baháʼí Faith.
 In 1973 Local Assemblies were added in Lillehammer, Bærum and Bodø; in 1979 in Hurum and Gjøvik and in 1984 in Tromsø.